batteries76/switch-maven/node/content/01-node-intro.md

 - Working in teams chat (if needed)
 - Edge cases chat (if needed)

-### Exercise 3: CSV parser (optional)
+### Exercise 4: CSV parser (optional)
 Write a program to parse CSV files.
 This is more practice with Node, with formats, and with forming meaningful Node (JS) structures.
-This exercise will also require some work with file system functions, as in this scenario we will draw from the data-csv.csv that will be provided.
+This exercise will also require some work with file system functions, as in this scenario we will draw from the `data.csv` that will be provided.
 This reinforces the back end nature of Node (processing files on the computer), and demonstrate a different format to be parsed.

-### Exercise 4: Super extension
+### Exercise 5: Super extension
 Start writing a parser for an incoming HTTP request.
 This will involve investigating what an incoming request looks like, and breaking it into its constituent parts.
 It's worth noting here that HTTP requests are sent as strings.

 If you get this far you could do the same for an HTTP response, and see how you go.